nexiality/tutorials/docs/Database-Automation-dynamicsql.md

 # Database Automation
 ![logo](image/logo-x.png) &nbsp;&nbsp;&nbsp;[« Back to Previous Section](Database-Automation.md)

 ## Section 2: Dynamic SQL / incorporate data variable

-Inborn within Nexial is the flexibility to construct "things" - more specifically, test data - dynamically.
+Inborn within Nexial is the flexibility to dynamically construct "things" - more specifically, test data.
 We will have a separate tutorial dedicated to that topic.
 For now, we want to explore the possibility of constructing SQL query dynamically so that:
 - our automation can react accordingly to external controls
-- our automation can be reusable - like a template - towards multiple similar scenarios
+- our automation can be reusable - like a template - towards similar scenarios
 - one automation can integrate with other another automation script by utilizing the same data variables